Keilor East

-Keilor East is a suburb in Melbourne, Victoria, Australia, 13 km north-west of Melbourne's Central Business District, located within the Cities of Brimbank and Moonee Valley local government areas.
-Keilor East recorded a population of 15,078 at the 2021 census.
+Keilor East or East Keilor is a suburb in Melbourne, Victoria, Australia, 13 km north-west of Melbourne's Central Business District, located within the Cities of Brimbank and Moonee Valley local government areas.
+Keilor East recorded a population of 15,073 at the 2021 census.

 Keilor East is bounded in the west by the Maribyrnong River in the City of Brimbank, in the north by the Calder Freeway, in the east by Hoffmans Road, and in the south by Buckley Street, Steele Creek and Rosehill Road.

 History

 Keilor East Post Office opened on 1 July 1947.
 This was renamed Niddrie in 1956, and a new Keilor East office opened in November 1957.
 Lincolnville Post Office on McFarlane Street opened in 1964 and closed in 1988.

 Keilor East was previously located in the former City of Keilor, though now sits partially in the City of Brimbank (west of the Albion-Jacana railway line) and the remainder in the City of Moonee Valley (east of the Albion-Jacana railway line).